Black women in American politics: United States Senate

 In 2017 Kamala Harris began serving as the junior United States senator from California and was the second African American woman elected to the U.S. Senate in American history.
 In 2004, she was elected the 27th District Attorney of San Francisco and served from 2004 to 2011.
 During that time, Harris created a unit to tackle environmental crimes and a Hate Crimes Unit that focused on hate crimes committed against LGBT youth in schools.
 In 2010, Harris won the election as California's Attorney General by less than 1 point and about 50,000 votes.
 She was then re-elected in 2014 by a wide margin.
-Three decades have passed since Carol Moseley Braun was a Black female senator, and Kamala Harris is the only other Black female to serve as senator.

 Harris has a strong record of bipartisan cooperation with her Republican colleagues, having introduced a multitude of bills with Republican co-sponsors, including a bail reform bill with Senator Rand Paul, an election security bill with Senator James Lankford, and a workplace harassment bill with Senator Lisa Murkowski.
 Senate Judiciary Chairman Lindsey Graham said of Harris: "She's hard-nosed.
 She's smart.
 She's tough."
 Harris resigned from serving the state of California as a U.S. Senator on January 18, 2021, two days before she was inaugurated as Vice President of the United States.
 She would become the first female and first African-American Vice President of the United States Senate.
-As of the Midterm 2022 elections, there are no Black women in the United States Senate.
+As of the 2022 midterm elections, there are no Black women in the United States Senate.
+On October 1, 2023, labor union official Laphonza Butler was chosen to fill the Senate seat left vacant by Dianne Feinstein's death.
+Butler became the first openly LGBT member of the U.S. Senate from California and its first Black LGBT member, and was sworn in on October 3, 2023.

+In the 2024 election, Angela Alsobrooks was elected as a senator from Maryland, and Lisa Blunt Rochester was elected as a senator from Delaware.